 The Kent/Blossom arts programs are organized within the university's College of the Arts.
-Each summer, Kent/Blossom brings together 200 young professionals in art, music and theatre as well as 70 resident faculty members, which includes Kent State faculty, members of The Cleveland Orchestra, and major international artists.
+Each summer, Kent/Blossom brings together 200 young professionals in art, music and theatre, as well as 70 resident faculty members, including Kent State faculty, members of The Cleveland Orchestra, and major international artists.
 Through the production of more than 100 exhibitions, concerts, performances and lectures, the students' creative experiences are shared with an audience of nearly 20,000 a year.

 In 2018, the 50th season of Kent/Blossom Music Festival will bring 45 young artists from around the globe together with principal members of The Cleveland Orchestra and other major artists for five weeks of intensive chamber music study and performance at the professional level.

 Since its founding in 1968 by George Szell and Louis Lane, more than 2,245 such young artists and world-class professionals have shared the nationally recognized Kent/Blossom experience.
 Blossom enjoys a significant position of enriching the international music field.
 The program has propelled hundreds of remarkable young musicians into the ranks of major orchestras, opera companies and conservatory facilities throughout the United State and around the globe.